MohiniThakkar1995/swipe_drawer/README.md

 # swipe_drawer
-A package that provides swipable drawer with animation.
+Swipable Drawer package provides swipable drawer with animation, Using this you will able to add customizable swipable slider with your custom layout.